-Let’s start with a personal fact: Grave Magic Bounty was the first full book of Shannon Mayer that I’ve ever read.
+Let’s start with a personal fact: Midlife Bounty Hunter was the first full book of Shannon Mayer that I’ve ever read.
 I did, prior to the launch of that Paranormal Women’s Fiction novel, read a short story by the Canadian writer, but this was a first novel.
 The truth?
 It got me hooked from the start.

 The only thing that got in my way of devouring the book was this pesky thing called work.
 However, my March Break started a day earlier than I planned, so I was able to finish it on that first evening off.
 Which means that I ended up going to bed past 1AM, despite having been exhausted since the start of the week.
 Maybe this can also explain my fried brain of yesterday…

 Then again, I don’t regret it one bit.
 That book was, simply, fantastic!

 Move over, kiddos!

 Grave Magic Bounty follows the story of Breena O’Rylee, a 41-year-old woman who had moved from Seattle back to her hometown of Savannah following the pest of all divorces.
 And she was at a point where she had “no more ducks to give”.
 Out of a home, she moved in with her ex-husband’s black sheep of a cousin, Corb.

 Because Breena had no one to run to following the passing of her grandmother, and Himself (as she calls her ex, because… names, you know) had taken everything from her.
 Consequently, she took Corb’s offer and moved into his home office room.

 On her way to a job interview, she meets with Robert, a skeleton who becomes her friend in a world that thinks that she is too old for the job she applied for.

 I love the fact that Robert never calls her by her name, but always calls her “Friend”.
 It also made me chuckle at first because it reminded me of the Quakers in Diana Gabaldon’s books, who call everyone “Friend”.
 More importantly, I want to have a friend like Robert.